 What you experience with your cardiovascular surgery will depend on the type of surgery and the surgical approach.
 Your surgeon and cardiology care team will explain the procedure to you, so you will know how to prepare.

-Some types of cardiac surgery are minimally invasive — using small incisions and special instruments or robot-assisted devices to reach the heart and make repairs.
+Some types of cardiovascular surgery are minimally invasive — using small incisions and special instruments or robot-assisted devices to reach the heart and make repairs.
 Other procedures require open heart surgery, so the surgeon can see and access your heart easily.
 Your surgeon will decide which approach is best for your needs and overall health and discuss this with you before the procedure.

-Our state-of-the-art facilities are equipped with the latest tools, and our surgeons are up-to-date on the latest methods, so you can confident that you are receiving exceptional care.
+Our state-of-the-art facilities are equipped with the latest cardiology tools, and our surgeons are up-to-date on the latest methods, so you can confident that you are receiving exceptional care.

 After the surgery, you will wake up in a recovery room or an intensive care unit (ICU) where your care team will monitor your status.
 How long you have to stay in the hospital depends on the extent of the procedure you had.
 Minimally invasive procedures typically have a shorter hospital stay compared to open heart surgery.

-After you go home, you may be referred to our cardiac rehabilitation program to help you recover and regain your strength, ultimately returning to your normal lifestyle.
+After you go home, you may be referred to our cardiovascular rehabilitation program to help you recover and regain your strength, ultimately returning to your normal lifestyle.
 Trust our experts to support you and prioritize your well-being every step of the way, from diagnosis to surgery to recovery.